fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 to use it.

 clojure.spec allows you to describe your data (e.g. a level of a game) in an incredible amount of detail.
-You can state that your level is a 2d vector containing at least five cells of water, a player, and the number 42.
+You can state for example that your level is a 2d vector containing at least five cells of water, a player, and the number 42.

 Furthermore once you've written a spec you can match it against a data structure and it will tell you:

-1. whether the data structure is valid according to the spec
+1. It will validate your data structure.
-2. will 'type-hint' your data structure such that you can easily walk over it, matching individual elements.
+2. It will annotate your data structure such that you can easily walk over it, matching individual elements.
 Meaning a data structure that looks like: `[:water 42 :baba]` might be transformed to:
 `[[:game-object :water] [:number 42] [:player :baba]]`